Sara18022/PowerTransformations/README.md

 variance - refers to how much is the data varying with respect to the mean

-# Stepene transformacije - uvod
+## Stepene transformacije - uvod

-# Box-Cox transformacija
+## Box-Cox transformacija
+## TU moye da ide i poredjenje Box'Cox sa drugim transformacijama
 The Box-Cox transformation (Box & Cox, 1964) represents a family of power transformations that incorporates and extends the traditional options to help researchers easily find the optimal normalizing transformation for each variable.
 Box-Cox represents a potential best practice where normalizing data or